-Shalimar Golf Course
+History of the Shalimar Association and Golf Course

 The story of the Shalimar neighborhood and golf course began in 1961 when the first home lots were sold and the Shalimar Golf Course opened.
 The golf course was the center of the neighborhood, surrounded by 150 homes consisting of single-family homes and townhomes.
 Home sites located directly adjacent to the golf course were sold at a premium.
 Many of the original homeowners still living in Shalimar neighborhood have the original developer documents detailing this information.

 Since 1961, two efforts have been made to purchase the golf course and turn it into residential housing.
 The first of these came in July 1979 when a Canadian corporation purchased the Golf Course for $685,000.
 The new owners made clear their intentions to close the golf course and develop a high density residential area.
 The homeowners responded by forming and incorporating the Shalimar Association in September 1979.
-The Association collected funds from its membership and successfully launched and won a legal battle.
-In February 1980, the Superior Court rendered a judgment that the Shalimar Golf Course had to be operated as a golf course until 2025.
-After two appeals, the Arizona Court of Appeals agreed with the Shalimar Association and imposed an implied restrictive covenant on the Shalimar Golf Course until the year 2025.

 The original Shalimar Association purchased a small tract of land (Tract B) that is the only viable second exit from the golf course if it is ever converted to home sites.
 In 2013, the Board of Directors signed a quit claim deed assigning the ownership of that property to the current Shalimar Association.
 This is a key concern of any future owner wanting to convert the golf course into home sites.